AlCode88/TerraformProjects_AWS/Terraform_Session_April/session1/README.md

-# What is the Infrastructure as a Code ✅
+# WHAT IS THE INFRASTRUCTURE AS A CODE ✅
  * You **`write`** and **`execute`** the code to **`define, deploy, update,`** and **`destroy**` your infrastructure
  * Infrastructure as Code (IaC) is the **`managing`** and **`provisioning of infrastructure through code`** instead of through manual processes.
  *  Infrastructure as code is the **`process of managing and provisioning computer data centers through machine-readable definition files,`** rather than physical hardware configuration or interactive configuration tools.